 Appendix D reports temporal changes in shear-wave splitting time-delays before three volcanic eruptions.
-The 1996, Gjàlp eruption, in the Vatnajökull Ice Field, in Iceland showed increases in Band-1 time-delays at $\sim$ 240-km distance in three directions (Table 1c).
+The 1996, Gjàlp eruption, in the Vatnajökull Ice Field, in Iceland showed increases in Band-1 time-delays at ~240-km distance in three directions (Table 1c).
 Gjàlp did not show a precursory decrease, but following the eruption the time-delays showed a gradual decrease over about 2 years [5].
 Bianco et al. [32] report several 90°-flips in shear-wave polarisations before a flank eruption on Mt.
 Etna which also showed precursory decreases immediately before the eruption.
-The interesting feature of this behaviour is that the increase in time-delays observed by Del Pezzo et al. [104] before an earthquake on Mt.
+The interesting feature of this behaviour is that the increase in time-delays and the precursory decrease is very similar to the classic increase and decrease in Band-1 time-delays observed by Del Pezzo et al. [104] before an earthquake on Mt.
 Vesuvius.
 Miller and Savage [33] report 90°-flips in shear-wave polarisations at Mt.
 Ruapehu, New Zealand, which they attribute to the effects of high-pressures before magma erupts at the surface, and speculate that eruptions can be predicted by such behaviour [47].